apache/cordova-docs/docs/en/edge/cordova/notification/notification.alert.md

 Windows Phone 7 and 8 Quirks
 -------------

-- There is no built in browser alert, so if you want to just write alert('foo'); you can assign window.alert = navigator.notification.alert;
+- There is no built-in browser alert, so if you want to just write `alert('foo')`; you can assign:

+        window.alert = navigator.notification.alert;

-- alert + confirm calls are non-blocking, and result is only available asynchronously.
+- `alert` and `confirm` calls are non-blocking, and the result is only available asynchronously.

 Bada 2.x Quirks
 ---------------
-- alert uses javascript alert
+- Uses JavaScript's `alert`